Winterizing Your Marine Diesel or Genset

 - Remove the raw water intake hose from the seacock (this is sometimes difficult, as hose clamps and hoses may be mechanically frozen in place) and insert the end into the antifreeze in the bucket.

 - Start the engine and run at idle until antifreeze discharges from the exhaust outlet for 30 seconds or more.

 - Secure the intake hose back on the seacock.Secure the intake hose back on the seacock.

 Two Types of Antifreeze

 There are two types of antifreeze.
 One is the common automotive antifreeze like Prestone.
-It’s great for cars, but not good for outboard engines.
+It’s great for cars, but not good for marine diesel engines or gensets.
 Because automotive-type antifreeze is highly toxic, we’ll need to use a non-toxic variety for this application.
 That way it can be used more safely, in case some of it ends up in storm drains or the water where you use your boat.

 This less-toxic antifreeze is made from propylene glycol.
 West Marine brand antifreeze is premium “virgin” antifreeze, meaning it has not been recycled.
 It also has corrosion inhibitors to protect the engine and cooling system.